Optimizing Hypertrophy: The Ideal Number of Sets

 What is hypertrophy?

-Hypertrophy refers to the increase in the size of muscle cells, leading to an increase in muscle mass.
-This is often a goal for individuals looking to build muscle and improve their overall physique.
+Hypertrophy refers to an increase in the size of muscle cells, leading to an overall increase in muscle mass.
+This is a common goal for those aiming to build muscle and improve their physique.

 What is the ideal number of sets for optimizing hypertrophy?

-How does the number of sets impact hypertrophy?
+How does the total number of sets impact hypertrophy?

 Should the number of sets be the same for all exercises?